akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 * Automated jobs will be executed by a system user, so if you want to see the job in the Process Tracker, please make sure to check the permission `View all jobs in process tracker` under the user roles's permissions.
 :::

-# Manually execute an import/export profile connected to an SFTP server
+# Manually execute an import/export profile connected to a remote storage

 Once you have connected your import/export profile to a remote server, go back to the root of your profile by clicking on its name in the breadcrumb, and simply click on `Import now` to import from an SFTP server or `Export now` to export to an SFTP server.